-Most of us probably don't think of lightbulbs as dangerous but if you're using old style bulbs which get hot in use and they're placed near inflammable materials such as curtains, there is a risk of fire.
+Most of us probably don’t think of lightbulbs as dangerous but if you’re using old-style bulbs that get hot in use and they’re placed near inflammable materials such as curtains, there is a risk of fire.
 Always take care to turn off the light switch before changing a light bulb so as not to get an electric shock, and again, do not use wet hands.
-Also replace your bulbs with LED ones which don't get as hot in use.
+Also, replace your bulbs with LED ones that don’t get as hot in use.

 To reduce the risk of death by electric shock, we recommend the installation of a safety switch or RCD (residual current device).

 Never carry out electrical work yourself, instead give Static Electrics electricians a call on 07 3497 5076.
 We can conduct a thorough wiring inspection and recommend any electrical works that need to be carried out in your home to ensure your safety.